-Several of the 18th century innovators are still thriving today like La Pérouse.
+Several of the 18th-century innovators are still thriving today like the Parisian restaurant La Pérouse.
 It was founded in 1766 by King Louis XVI’s personal limonadier or beverage maker, Monsieur Lefèvre.

 All change for the Food of France: French Revolution to the Second Empire 1789-1833

 Although the French Revolutionaries had other things to concern themselves, they did secure the release of thousands of cooks whose aristocratic masters had been guillotined or had fled abroad.
 They were the perfect people to try their luck at opening a restaurant.

-In the 1870s following the loss of the French province of Alsace to a newly unified Germany after the Franco-Prussian, Paris saw an influx of Alsatians.
+In the 1870s following the loss of the French province of Alsace to a newly unified Germany after the Franco-Prussian War (1870-71), Paris saw an influx of Alsatian chefs and custsomers.
 Beer and choucroute were the flavor of the time, and brasseries appeared on every street corner.
-Grand cafés had already begun to appear, gorgeous over-the-top affairs for the new restaurant-going public.
+Grand cafés had already begun to open, gorgeous over-the-top affairs for the new restaurant-going public.

 Moving on: 19th and 20th Centuries

 By the early 1900s French chefs were employed by the monarchs of Europe and anybody who had any pretension to the good life.
 Escoffier was one of the great names; visit his modest house, now a museum, in Villeneuve-Loubet in the south of France for an idea of the times.

 Grand restaurants were joined by smaller bistros, run often by people from the Auvergne, escaping the poverty of life in that remote region.